List of WTA number 1 ranked doubles tennis players

 The WTA rankings are the Women's Tennis Association's (WTA) merit-based system for determining the rankings in women's tennis.
 In doubles, the top-ranked team is the pair who, over the previous 52 weeks, has gathered the most WTA rankings points.
 Points are awarded based on how far a team advances in tournaments and the category of those tournaments.
 The WTA has used a computerized system for determining doubles rankings since 1984.

-The current number 1 doubles player is Kateřina Siniaková of the Czech Republic.
+The current number 1 doubles player is Kateřina Siniaková.